By day, I’m an academic philosopher of science; by night, a prize-winning violinist.

 As a musician my goal is to search for novel ways of communicating the deeper meaning of great works of classical music, both old and new.

-In my Doppio Stile productions — Italian for both ‘two styles’ and ‘double style’ — I draw heavily on science and philosophy to offer audiences a bridge towards better understanding even the most inaccessible music.
-One ongoing production draws heavily on cosmology; and two that are at the design stage will, respectively, draw on evolutionary biology and psychology.
+In my Doppio Stile productions — Italian for both ‘two styles’ and ‘double style’ — I draw heavily on science and philosophy to offer audiences a bridge towards a better understanding of even the most inaccessible music.
+One ongoing production draws heavily on cosmology; and two others at the design stage will, respectively, draw on evolutionary biology and psychology.